iwyg/filemanager/README.md

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_settings_fileuoload_b.png)

-- `Unique Filenames`: check this, if you want to have unique filesnames
+- `Unique Filenames`: check this, if you want to have unique filenames
 - `Allowed MIME types`: define the Mimetypes that should be allowed for uploading.
 This will override the defaults set in preferences for this field.